tenstorrent/tt-bh-linux/README.md

 # Tenstorrent Blackhole P100/P150 Linux demo

-This is a demo of Linux runnning on the [Tenstorrent Blackhole P100/P150](https://tenstorrent.com/hardware/blackhole) PCIe card using the onboard [SiFive X280](https://www.sifive.com/cores/intelligence-x200-series) RISC-V cores.
+This is a demo of Linux running on the [Tenstorrent Blackhole P100/P150](https://tenstorrent.com/hardware/blackhole) PCIe card using the onboard [SiFive X280](https://www.sifive.com/cores/intelligence-x200-series) RISC-V cores.